 Individual arrival at Bregenz on the east shores of Lake Bodensee.
 After booking into your hotel pick up your bikes ready for the first days cycling.
 Relax in this wonderful town on the Austrian side of Lake Constance.
 Bregenz is famous for having the largest open air stage in Europe.
 Also to view is Martins Tower built it 1599 now housing a local museum.
 On the outskirts of Bregenz is the large range of hills the Pfander mountain giving wonderful views across the Lake.

-From 22nd July to 22nd August you may stay in a nearby town due to the festival
+From 17th July to 18th August you may stay in a nearby town due to the festival in Bregenz

 Today you cycle along beside the lake in a clockwise direction through the nature reserve Rheinsplitz.
 Today you are on the Swiss banks of Lake Constance.
 Rorschach is a magnificent port town with a very old monastery of St Gallen.
-The old town is a must to walk around with historic streets and merchants houses.
+The old town is a must to walk around with historic streets and merchants’ houses.
 If you decide to take a look at St Gallen you can take the railway there, see the impressive church and library of the old monastery.
 Then you cycle through Arbon which is on a site of a castle built by the Romans in the 3rd century and later altered in the 1500’s.
 If you are interested in Art why not visit the Martinskirke with its Gothic Bell Tower and 18th-century town hall.
-You then continue further along the lake bank to Guttingen.

 A cycle ride to Staad and onto the famous flower Island Mainau.
 Here you will have time to visit the fabulous Island.
 Then after your visit, you return back and its then by ferry from Staad to Meersburg on the north shore of Lake Constance with its historical old village.
 The last section takes you alongside the lake east to Friedrichshafen where you can visit the Zeppelin museum.